mattflug/FlugFolio/README.md

 ## Description
 Personal React Portfolio to showcase projects.
 This app is built using Ed Roh's design.
-The website can be found here: https://flug-folio-af267rqk0-mattflug.vercel.app/
+The website can be found here: <a href = "https://flug-folio-af267rqk0-mattflug.vercel.app/" target="_blank">

 ![alt text](./src/assets/picjpg.jpg)